 Last Monday at our English language Bible study I help facilitate every week with a ministry providing activities like this for Peruvians learning English, we covered the Ten Commandments.
 We are currently going through a chapter of Exodus each week, more or less, sometimes we consolidate a few chapters into one due to the content.
 Since chapter 20 is on the ten commandments, we naturally had discussion questions on what each one meant.
-At my table with the high level English-speaking guys, we got stock on the definition of lying for a while, and I asked if there was ever an instance where lying is not considered a sin.
+At my table with the high-level English-speaking guys, we got stuck on the definition of lying for a while, and I asked if there was ever an instance where lying is not considered a sin.
 My group seemed evenly split between some who thought yes, always, and others who thought that no, sometimes there are exceptions to the rule.
-Others in my group didn’t care and were more than happy when we moved on other discussions.
+Others in my group didn’t care and were more than happy when we moved on to other discussions.

 As a result, I got thinking about this some more and dug up my old debate paper which was on this very subject.
 We had a class in Bible school called Theological Controversies, in which professor Steve Alt taught us about debating techniques and logical fallacies for the first few weeks.
 The remainder of the semester, students debated, and I had volunteered for this topic, against my at-the-time roommate Jeff.
 What we debated in front of the class was really the tip of the iceberg in terms of debating and arguing about this at home in preparation for the class.